Plans were afoot for many years to bring 1991’s Bernard And The Genie to the movies – and there may yet be a flicker of life for the project too.

 Whilst it’s unlikely Dimension still holds the rights, there’s a sporting chance that this has now reverted back to its original creatives.
 And with that in mind, there may yet be one more chance for Bernard to practice his magic on the big screen.

-Although most of us would, I’d suggest, be happy with a proper DVD release of the 1991 TV production that started it all…
+Most of us would, I’d suggest, be happy with a proper DVD release of the 1991 TV production that started it all.
+But on the bright side, it has now landed on the UK streaming service BritBox.
+Long may it be cherished.

 Thank you for visiting!
 If you’d like to support our attempts to make a non-clickbaity movie website: